-Advanced Fireproofing and Insulation Company has been applying sprayed applied fireproofing for over 30 years.
+Advanced Fireproofing & Insulation Co. has been applying Spray Applied Fireproofing for over 30 years.

 Passive fire protection products, such as fireproofing, is used to delay (or even prevent) the failure of steel and concrete structures that are exposed to the high temperatures found during a fire.
 They do this by thermally insulating the structural members to keep them below the temperatures that cause failure.